Moustachestache/resume_current/README.md

 <br/>Our [graduating project ](#soon)is a pong-like web-based game implemented with a modern tech stack.
 <br/>Before this, I taught english in world recognized ESL (english as a second language) schools.
 <br/>I was lucky enough to work in France, Portugal, Ireland, Switzerland and Ukraine.
+<br/>Teaching was very formative, and taught me many soft skills that are relevant in my IT career.

 ## Languages: